Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **The [required documents](#required-documents)**
     Bring all your application documents, even if you already sent them online.
 In your appointment invitation, the *Ausländerbehörde* might ask for more documents.[^2]
 - [ ] **Updated documents**
-    If you wait a really long time for an appointment, they might ask for more recent documents.[^32] For example, an updated proof of income, proof of employment, proof of health insurance, and more.
+    If you wait a really long time for an appointment, they might ask for more recent proof of income, employment, health insurance and rent payments.[^32]
 - [ ] **Passport**
     You get your passport back during your appointment; they do not keep it.
     - [ ] **Passport of your spouse, parent or child**[^7] (if applicable)